Yu-Chen Wang: Practice

-Her recent project Full circle, an immersive cinematic video installation with sound design by Kristian Craig Robinson aka Capitol K, was commissioned by Doncaster Creates.
-Wang explores Doncaster’s industrial heritage and looks once again at the collision of nature and technology.
+Her project Full Circle, an immersive cinematic video installation with sound design by Kristian Craig Robinson aka Capitol K, was commissioned by Doncaster Creates.
+Wang explored Doncaster’s industrial heritage and looked once again at the collision of nature and technology.
 The video was subsequently touring with screenings at The Lindholme Hall Estate in the Hatfield Moors and the Potteric Carr Nature Reserve as part of ArtBomb 2022.
+During her artist- residency at Metal, Peterborough in 2022, Wang researched the history of draining the Fens with a particular interest in the interaction between historic and natural environments.

-During her artist- residency at Metal, Peterborough in 2022, Wang will research the history of draining the Fens with a particular interest in the interaction between historic and natural environments.
-Also in 2022, Wang adapted her installation If there is a place I haven't been to from 2020, originally commissioned by the Cube Project Space at Moca Taipei, for the exhibition L’œil du cyclone (Eye of the Storm) at Le Lieu Unique in Nantes.
+Wang's work How We Are Where We Are at Tate Modern in 2024 looked at how collecting and displaying art is intertwined with industry and empire.
+Using the visual tropes used by museums founded in nineteenth-century Britain, she created a theatrical installation visitors could walk through.
+Her project was conceived during the Transforming Collections Artist Research Residency, as part of the Transforming Collections: Reimagining Art, Nation and Heritage project, led by Dr. susan pui san lok, director of the UAL Decolonising Arts Institute.

-Her exhibitions are sometimes also accompanied by dinner or breakfast events, hosted by the artist, like the cross-cultural Pān-toh Supra at Contemporary Art Space in Batumi and at Tbilisi Triennial in Georgia, two of many collaborations with her partner, the British-Georgian artist Andro Semeiko.
-Other collaborations include an installation with their daughter Lily for the show My Kid Could’ve Done That! at Edge Art Centre in Bath, curated by Will Cooper and his daughter.
+Along her exhibitions, the artist sometimes hosts dinner or breakfast events, like the cross-cultural Pān-toh Supra at Contemporary Art Space in Batumi and at Tbilisi Triennial in Georgia, two of many collaborations with her partner, the British-Georgian artist Andro Semeiko.